Seco de Chivo

 - Wash the goat meat in cool water, drain and pat dry.
 Heat the oil in a large pot over medium-high flame.
 Working in batches, brown the meat on all sides in the hot oil.
 Remove to a plate and set aside.

 - Add more oil to the pot if needed and stir the achoite powder or paprika to color the oil.
 Stir in the onion and bell pepper and saute for 3 or 4 minutes, or until the onions are cooked down and translucent.
 Stir in the tomatoes and cook for another 3 or 4 minutes.

 - Add back the reserved goat and stir in the chicha or beer, stock, water or juice, the piloncillo or brown sugar and the salt and pepper.
 Bring to a boil, then reduce heat to medium-low and simmer, partially covered for 2 to 2 1/2 hours, or until the meat is tender and falling off the bone.
 Add water as necessary to keep the seco stewlike.

 - Remove from heat, adjust seasoning with salt and pepper and stir in the chopped cilantro.
 Serve hot with a side of arroz amarillo (rice colored yellow with turmeric or achiote), platanos fritos (fried plantains) and slices of avocado.

 - Meat: It's getting easier to find goat meat in the United States.
-Try your local Latin or Middle Eastern market.
+Try your local Latin, African or Middle Eastern market.
 If you can't find goat, lamb works well for seco too.

 - Fruit Juice: In Ecuador, the juice most often added to seco de chivo is from a local fruit called the naranjilla with a green color and a tart flavor.
 You can also use other tart juices like bitter orange, tamarind or pineapple.